RaresMarta/contest-management/README.md

 - DELETE: remove a competition

 You can run this file as a standalone Java application to test the REST API functionality.
+Additionally, **Postman** was used throughout development to simulate and verify all API endpoints with real JSON requests

+---

 ## 🖼️ UI Overview
 Once logged in, the app displays: